What is Andermann Syndrome?

 Andermann Syndrome Caregiver Tips

 - Look for help from others who know what you’re going through.
-Living with Andermann syndrome is much more difficult if you feel you’re alone.
+Living with Andermann syndrome is much more difficult if you feel like you’re on your own.
 Online support groups can help by providing you with a community of other people living with similar disorders.

 - Andermann syndrome is rare, and you might have trouble finding information and educational resources about the disorder.
-The National Organization for Disorders of the Corpus Callosum maintains resources to help families understand Andermann syndrome and other ACC disorders.
+However, the National Organization for Disorders of the Corpus Callosum maintains resources to help families understand Andermann syndrome and other ACC disorders.

 Andermann Syndrome Brain Science